• Skip to primary navigation

 Chicken broth can be swapped for vegetable broth or even low-sodium chicken broth.

-Pro Tip: If you opt to add additional ingredients, consider baking Rotisserie Chicken Stuffing Casserole in a 13" x 9" pan.
+If you opt to add additional ingredients, consider baking Rotisserie Chicken Stuffing Casserole in a 13" x 9" pan.
 It will spread out better with no risk of overflowing out of the smaller pan.
 The casserole will also cook faster in the larger baking dish.

-🦃 A Delicious Way to Use Holiday Leftovers
+🦃 Use Holiday Leftovers

 If you have leftover turkey from Thanksgiving or Christmas dinner, this recipe is the perfect solution for enjoying those holiday flavors beyond the family dinner.